cpske/ISP/assignment/week12.md

 ## Project Homepage Updates

+**Due:** Thursday, 8 Nov.

 Update the home page (README.md) of your Github repository to include the following information, in this order.

 1. Description of the project.
 At least one paragraph.

+2. Team members.

-2. Links to documents
+3. Links to documents
    a.
 Link to iteration plans.
 When someone clicks on this link it should actually show a list of iteration plans (if you have one doc per iteration) or directly open the iteration plan (if all in one document).
 Just linking to the wiki is not good enough.
    b.
 Link to task board.
    c.
 Link to issues (for most projects this is the Github issue tracker)
+   d.
+Links to any other online docs, such as development plan, mockups, design.

-3. Instructions to Install and Run Application Locally (see below)
+4. Instructions to Install and Run application locally (see below)

+You can, of course, have other information on the home page.
+Showing CI test status is good **if** it is accurate.

 ## Write Better Iteration Plans